Dojde/Hellmark.github.io/index.md

   header:
     overlay_image: /assets/images/moon_dark.jpg
   excerpt: "I'm glad that you found your way to my portfolio."
+  intro:
+    - excerpt: "I am a driven and engaged engineer who loves new challenges.
+I have a diverse set of skills combining software, mathematics and management."
   feature_row:
     - image_path: assets/images/kanban.jpg
       title: "Private Projects"